Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Lifesteal**: Whenever you hit an attack with _Bloodthirster_ you regain health equal to you proficiency bonus

 **Hunger**: Whenever you kill a creature, you gain a stack of _Satisfaction, up to a maximum of 15.
-If your hitpoints reaches zero, you loose five stacks.
+If your hitpoints reaches zero, you loose ten stacks.
 For every stack of _Satisfaction_ you gain the following features:
 - (5): You gain +2 to hit and damage rolls
 - (10): All healing from this item is doubled
 - (15): You gain +3 to hit and damage rolls.